Contents

 npm install @react-navigation/native --save

-npm install @react-navigation/stack --save
+npm install react-native-screens react-native-safe-area-context --save

-npm install react-native-reanimated react-native-gesture-handler react-native-screens react-native-safe-area-context @react-native-community/masked-view --save
+npm install @react-navigation/native-stack --save

 CocoaPods Installation